-- 10.1 An FMIA securities settlement facility that is an exchange-of-value settlement system should eliminate principal risk by ensuring that the final settlement of one obligation occurs if and only if the final settlement of the linked obligation also occurs, regardless of whether the FMI securities settlement facility settles on a gross or net basis and when finality occurs. - 10.2 Where individual trade values are large, a securities settlement facility that is an exchange-of-value settlement system should eliminate principal risk by providing for contemporaneous real-time gross settlement of linked obligations.
-However, where trade values are small, a securities settlement facility that is an exchange-of-value settlement system may alternatively provide for contemporaneous settlement of linked obligations in a multilateral net batch.
-Only where trade values are small, and where operational requirements necessitate, may linked obligations settle non-contemporaneously.
+- 10.1 An FMIA securities settlement facility that is an exchange-of-value settlement system should eliminate principal risk by ensuring that the final settlement of one obligation occurs if and only if the final settlement of the linked obligation also occurs, regardless of whether the FMI securities settlement facility settles on a gross or net basis and when finality occurs. - 10.2 A securities settlement facility that is an exchange-of-value settlement system should eliminate principal risk by linking the final settlement of one obligation to the final settlement of the other through an appropriate delivery versus payment (DvP), delivery versus delivery (DvD) or payment versus payment (PvP) settlement mechanism.

-Principle 13Standard 11: Participant-default rules and procedures
+Principle 13Standard 11: Participant -default rules and procedures